animetrics/STDIORedirect/README.md

 		$ make
 		$ make install

-make install will create Release/jar/com.animetrics.utils.jar and Release/lib/libSR.so
+make install will create Release/jar/com.animetrics.utils.jar and Release/lib/libSR.so (Release/lib/libSR.jnilib in OSX)

 USE
 =====